 Children at Vidya Barabanki Weavers Project This project aims to improve the socio-economic status of hand-loom weavers in our supply chain, focusing on the Barabanki region in Uttar Pradesh, India.
-While we remain committed to sourcing hand-loom products from the region, weavers are increasingly vulnerable due fluctuations in demand for their product.
+While we remain committed to sourcing hand-loom products from the region, weavers are increasingly vulnerable due to fluctuations in demand for their product.
 This project supports weavers to develop secondary livelihoods and reduce their dependence on weaving as their sole source of income.
 It also provides education for children and literacy training for women through 6 non-formal education centres.
 This project started in 2011 and is being delivered by ASK, a not for profit organisation specialising in grass roots community development.

 Weaver using a hand loom Samarpan Foundation The Samarpan Foundation works with women and children from a rag-picker community in Delhi.
 This community has very limited opportunities and makes a living from collecting and re-selling rubbish.
 The Trust is funding a school for children and training for women in stitching and embroidery.

-We are putting orders through the stitching unit for the Artisan range.
+Samarpan school

+Ashiana

-Samarpan school Ashiana A new project in Delhi to help women and girls affected by HIV/AIDS.
-Ashiana provides counselling and practical support in one of Delhi's slum area's.
-The Trust is supporting running costs and placing jewellery orders for Monsoon's Artisan range.
-Afghan Silk Project An exciting new partnership with Christian Aid to help revive the two thousand-year-old tradition of silk production in Afghanistan.
+A project in Delhi to help women and girls affected by HIV/AIDS.
+Ashiana provides counselling and practical support in one of Delhi's slum areas.

+The Trust is supporting running costs.

+Afghan Silk Project An exciting partnership with Christian Aid to help revive the two thousand-year-old tradition of silk production in Afghanistan.
 The project aims to lift 1,500 women and their families out of extreme poverty and potentially lead to international market access for silk producers in the country.
 Monsoon started out sourcing hand embroidered silk kaftans from Afghanistan and so this project builds on our unique heritage and links with the region.
 The silkworm project is based in Herat, in western Afghanistan, an area that has a long history of silk production and was once a stop on the Silk Road trade route.
 The area is ideal as the mulberry trees which the silkworms feed on thrive in the dry climate.
 The project aims to increase the number of silk rearers by providing the women with silkworms and training to cultivate the silk cocoons.
 It will also help to improve the efficiency of processing centres, where the cocoons are spun into silk thread.
 Women have historically been the backbone of the garment and textile industries in Afghanistan and this project is focused on helping widows and women headed households by enabling them to earn their own money.
-Comment from Christian Aid "We are very grateful for this new support from Monsoon, it will enable the existing project to continue, escalate and reach many more people.
+Comment from Christian Aid "We are very grateful for this support from Monsoon, it will enable the existing project to continue, escalate and reach many more people.
 Women suffered under the Taliban by not having access to education or given the freedom to make a living - the silkworm project provides them with a way to make a living and a future that they would not have had before."
 Serena Di Matteo, Country Director, Afghanistan, Christian Aid